Saturday, March 31, 2012

 While in college, John Clay and some friends decided they wanted to start a band.
 After deciding who would play what, they went out and got instruments and proceeded to learn the rudiments.
 The band, which formed in 1972 was called Nebulah.
 They did a mix of covers and original material.
 From there, John found himself in a folk rock band called Terra Pax.
-Having been influenced by the guitar workings of Mick Ronson and Bill Nelson, he was given the opportunity to come up with licks in that vein.
+Influenced by the guitar workings of Mick Ronson and Bill Nelson, he began coming up with licks in that vein.

-Following that, he joined a band called Seagull that started off doing covers but gradually worked originals into their set.
+He later joined a band called Seagull that started off doing covers but gradually worked originals into their set.
 They gigged all over the midlands in the UK for a few years, and then punk hit.
 John joined a group which was oddly enough called Six Pistons.
 Doing mostly fun punk-influenced rock, the project was short-lived following the departure of the drummer and singer.
-So bassist Ash Aisthorpe brought in an old drummer acquaintance named Mick Freer.
-This new three piece group with John, Ash and Mick called themselves The Classics.
+Bassist Ash Aisthorpe decided to bring in an old drummer acquaintance named Mick Freer.
+The new three piece group with John, Ash and Mick called themselves The Classics.

 It was 1979 and the band started off playing primarily punk, power pop and new wave covers.
 In time John started writing original material which was mostly straight forward power pop.
-Eventually they phased out the majority of the covers, leaving only the most popular ones such as the Jam's "Down In The Tube Station At Midnight," "First Time" by the Boys and a couple others.
+Eventually they phased out the majority of the covers, leaving only the most popular ones such as the Jam's "Down In The Tube Station At Midnight" and "First Time" by the Boys.
 The band played lots of gigs in Yorkshire and Lincolnshire, building themselves a strong fanbase over a 50 mile radius.

 They practiced frequently.
-Typically John would come up with the basic song ideas: the structure, lyrics and melodies, and then bring them to rehearsal where Ash and Mick would help form them into completed songs.
+Typically John would come up with the basic song ideas (the structure, lyrics, and melodies), and bring them to rehearsal where Ash and Mick would help form them into completed songs.
 It came to their attention that another band in the area was going by the name The Classics, so they changed theirs to Backseat Romeos, which was the title of one of their songs.